befuddledyoungster/Guess-the-number/README.md

 # Guess-the-number

-A small game to guess a number with limited hit and trials.
+A random fun game to guess a number with limited hit and trials.

 It basically uses the random generator function to generate an n digit number where n is as per the user.Then from some optimal algorithm the user gets limited number of tries to guess correctly the number.